krivard/codalab-worksheets-wiki/Dev_Getting-Started-on-Windows.md

 pip install virtualenv
 ```

+1. Install [Microsoft Web Platform Installer](http://www.microsoft.com/web/downloads/platform.aspx).
+Web Platform Installer makes it easy to install a wide variety of packages that you may need.

+1. Launch Web Platform Installer and user it to install MySQL 5.1.

 1. Install Git: http://msysgit.github.io/ (be sure to check the **Run Git from Windows Command Prompt** option, as this will add Git to your local path).

 5. Install and configure Compass.